Probate Q&A Series How do I confirm service of process and formally extend the response deadline in a contested probate case in North Carolina?

 • Service follows the same rules as civil cases under N.C.
 Gen. Stat. § 28A-6-2 and Rule 4, NC R. Civ.
 P.

-• Written stipulations filed with the clerk automatically extend time.
+• Written stipulations filed with the clerk may extend time if effective under the applicable rules or accepted by the court.

 • For non-consensual extensions, move under Rule 6(b), NC R. Civ.
 P., and demonstrate good cause.

-• File orders or stipulations with the clerk to make new deadlines official.
+• File orders or stipulations with the clerk to make any new deadlines part of the record.

 If you face deadlines or service questions in a North Carolina probate dispute, don’t risk losing your rights.
 Pierce Law Group’s attorneys handle contested proceedings every day.
 Contact us today for reliable guidance.
 Email intake@piercelaw.com or call (919) 341-7055.